Read-The-Question/rtq-review/src/pages/md/owners/owner_ac_all.md

 <div class='workings'>
 <div class='working'>

+As per the question,

-Let's find the difference between the consecutive terms of the sequence.
+Halid adds the same amount each time.
+The difference between the consecutive terms of the sequence is always same.

-Let the difference between the terms is $a$.
+Let take the amount $= a$.
 Hence, the sequence would be:

 $
 \begin{matrix}